WANG-Ruipeng/SurfelPlus/docs/index.md

 ![DemoImage.png](/img/DemoImage.png)
 ![DemoImage.png](/img/logo.png)

 Update: We are happy to announce that this project is accpeted into SIGGRAPH 25 Poster track!
-The original paper could be found here: [SurfelPlus: A Surfel-Based Global Illumination Solution Optimized for Low-End Graphics Hardware] (https://github.com/WANG-Ruipeng/SurfelPlus/blob/master/docs/files/Poster.pdf)
+The original paper could be found here: ![SurfelPlus: A Surfel-Based Global Illumination Solution Optimized for Low-End Graphics Hardware] (https://github.com/WANG-Ruipeng/SurfelPlus/blob/master/docs/files/Poster.pdf)

 # Introduction